emilkrebs/WatchLock/README.md

 WatchLock allows you to lock your phone from your watch.
 Very helpful when you want to let someone borrow your phone but don't want them to snoop around.

-# How to Install WatchLock on WearOS
+# How to Install WatchLock on mobile
 1. Download the latest version of WatchLock from the [releases page](https://github.com/emilkrebs/WatchLock/releases).

 You may get a security warning when installing the app.
 This is because the app is not signed by Google.
 You can safely ignore this warning.